Mason Barrett

-Mason Earle Barrett (born 24 September 1999) is a professional footballer who plays as a defender for club Wealdstone.
+Mason Earle Barrett (born 24 September 1999) is a professional footballer who plays as a defender for National League club Wealdstone.

 Career

-Barrett joined Watford from West Ham United in August 2019 on a two-year deal.
+Barrett began his career at West Ham United, before signing for Watford in August 2019 on a two-year deal.

 On 4 January 2020, Barrett made his debut for Watford in a 3–3 FA Cup third round draw against Tranmere Rovers.